vircadia/vircadia-docs-sphinx/docs/source/sell/submission-rules.rst

 Documentation
 ---------------------

 + Any item that requires any kind of setup, special functionality, or important technical information must include documentation.
-This can be included in the description text and/or appear for the user when the item is downloaded into High Fidelity.
+This can be included in the description text and/or appear for the user when the item is rezzed in High Fidelity.
-+ Your documentation must include information about the rez rights required to use the item.
++ If your item requires any special rez permissions, this must be included in the documentation

 ---------------------
 Licensing
 ---------------------

 All Marketplace items are under the Proof of Provenance License (PoP License) v1.0.
-Custom or alternative licenses are not permitted, unless they are in conjunction with the PoP license, in which case the additional licenses need to be added to the description or as a comment in the code.
+Custom or alternative licenses are not permitted, unless they are compatible with the PoP license, in which case the additional licenses need to be added to the description or as a comment in the code.
 You can read more about the PoP license `here <https://digitalassetregistry.com/PoP-License/v1/>`_.

 Items may make use of Creative Commons, Open Source, and other free public content.
 However, the item cannot be primarily composed of such free content.
 The free content must be either substantially modified or complement content that is entirely your own.